shiy1022/slab_qick_calib/README_classes.md

 ## QickExperiment

-The `QickExperiment` class is the base for running single-shot quantum experiments on QICK hardware.
+The `QickExperiment` class is the base for running quantum experiments on QICK hardware.
 It handles experiment configuration, data acquisition, analysis, and visualization.

 ### Methods